Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 2. MAFFT alignment

 3. IQtree tree building

-       - 196 OGs are failed from MAFFT or IQtree, so copy all the successful .fa and .treefile to a new folder called 2_all_OG_multi_13594
+    - 196 OGs are failed from MAFFT or IQtree, so copy all the successful .fa and .treefile to a new folder called 2_all_OG_multi_13594 (or 11935)

 ### S2.2-topology analysis (identify paralogs, i.e. in-paralogs and out-paralogs)